PansiluAW/University-Progression-Outcome-Predictor/README.md

 # University-Progression-Outcome-Predictor
+## A Progression outcome predictor based on student marks at the end of each academic year of the university.
-## This work is done as a part of my coursework.
+### This work is done as a part of my coursework.
+#### Date: 4/3/2022